orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/developersGuide/extend/generators.md

 behind those pages.
 This is entirely optional, as the base `OrchidGenerator` class will provide a basic implementation for you, but you may override this method to provide your own collections.
-The purpose of a Collection is to allow Orchid to locate specific resources when requested, such as with the `anchor()` or `link()` `{{anchor('TemplateFunction')}}s`, which may not even be `OrchidPages`.
+The purpose of a Collection is to allow Orchid to locate specific resources when requested, such as with the `anchor()` or `link()`
+{{ anchor('Template Functions', 'TemplateFunction') }}, which may not even be `OrchidPages`.

-An `{{anchor('OrchidCollection')}}` gets passed a List of arbitrary objects to its constructor, and it implements a callback `find(id: String): List<T>`.
+An {{ anchor('OrchidCollection') }} gets passed a List of arbitrary objects to its constructor, and it implements a callback `find(id: String): List<T>`.
 This callback just searches its own contents and matches any items to the id passed to it.
 These collections are grouped by a `collectionId` and `collectionType` (which is typically the generator key).
 The end-user can then search for Pages (or any other object in a collection) and optionally add filters for the `collectionId` and `collectionType` to refine the searches if necessary.

 A user can call any of the following methods to search within these collections indexed by all generators.
 These methods all accept the same parameters of `itemId`, `collectionId`, and `collectionType` which correspond directly to the